 One of the Russell Group universities, Birmingham.
-Image credit: Graham Norrie/ geograph
+Image credit: Graham Norrie/ Geograph

-Now that you are in the midsts of you UCAS applications, your teachers might well be telling you that the only way to do well in life is to attend a Russell Group university.
+Now that you are in the midsts of your UCAS applications, your teachers might well be telling you that the only way to do well in life is to attend a Russell Group university.
 But what the hell is a Russell Group university anyway and why on earth does it matter?

 What is the Russell Group?

 The Russell Group is a self-selected group of 24 universities that met in 1994 in Russell Square and are often regarded as the best universities in the country.
 They focus on research, gaining approximately two-thirds of all university research grants and contract income in the UK.